terryaney/KatApp/scripts/readme.md

 `Environment` | `string` | The name of the current environment as it is known in the Host Environment.
 This value is determined from the [`options.environment'](#ikatappoptionsenvironment) property.
 `Framework` | `string` | The name of the current 'framework' submitting to the RBLe Framework.
 This value is set to `"KatApp"`.

-### IGetSubmitApiOptions
+### ISubmitApiOptions

-The `IGetSubmitApiOptions` interface represents the information that creates an api submission payload.
+The `ISubmitApiOptions` interface represents the information that creates an api submission payload.

 Property | Type | Description
 ---|---|---